EtienneHenn/Autum-Leaf-Assesment/README.md

         import time
         import os

-    c )  Define a function that takes a int(num) and a str(link) variable
+    c )  Define a function that takes a int(NUM) and a str(URL) variable

-        def response_time(num, link):
+        def response_time(NUM, URL):

-    d )  Created a float variable called "time_lapse" in order to sum the response time
+    d )  Set a float variable called "time_lapse" in order to sum the total response time

         time_lapse = 0.0